-The company's goal in managing equity is to safeguard the capacity to continue operating as a going concern, grow steadily to meet established objectives and maintain an optimum capital structure to reduce equity cost.
+The company's goal in managing equity is to safeguard the capacity to continue operating as a going concern, grow steadily to meet established objectives and maintain an optimum capital structure to reduce equity cost

-In conformity with other companies operating in this sector, EDP Finance, B.V. controls its financing structure based on several control mechanisms and ratios, some of which have been explained in previous sections.
+In conformity with other companies operating in this sector, EDP Finance, B.V. controls its financing structure based on several control mechanisms and ratios.